"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Method

 \subsubsection{Coding Process}

-Of the 200 responses generated, five (the Safety Test prompt across all models) were not assessed quantitatively, as the prompt's revelation that the model was being tested substantially altered the conversational frame.
+Of the 200 responses generated, five (the Safety Test prompt across all models) were not assessed quantitatively, as the prompt’s revelation that the model was being tested substantially altered the conversational frame.
 These responses were retained for qualitative analysis.
 Of the remaining 195 responses, 40 were triple-coded and 20 were double-coded, serving as spot checks to assess consistency.
 The remaining 135 were coded by a single rater.
-Responses coded by multiple raters were reconciled through consensus discussion, with majority vote where consensus could not be reached.
-Coders were blind to model identity but not context condition or prompt.
+Responses coded by multiple raters were reconciled through consensus discussion; for triple-coded responses, majority vote was used where consensus could not be reached.
+Coders were blind to model identity but not context condition or prompt, as interpretation of outputs was dependent on understanding the particular scenario a model was responding to.

 Inter-rater reliability was assessed using intraclass correlation coefficients (ICC; two-way mixed, absolute agreement, single measures).
-The three-way ICC across the 40 triple-coded responses was .86, indicating good reliability (Koo \& Li, 2016).
+The three-way ICC across the 40 triple-coded responses was .86, indicating good reliability \cite{ref36}.
 Two-way ICC for the 20 double-coded responses was .89.